teo-jun-xiong/wing_it/README.md

 - [ ] Fix current issues
 - [ ] Conduct more rigourous testing
 - [ ] Improve UI/UX
-- [ ] Create poster for splashdown
+- [ ] Create poster for Splashdown

+While the app is functional, there are some issues that can cause the app to crash, and that is what we aim to fix going towards Splashdown.
+Moreover, the FAQ button currently does nothing, and it is something we will need to implement.

 ## Response to Milestone 2 feedback